JeremyBenson11/SQL-Notepad/README.md

 **How To Run SQL Notepad**<br>
 SQL Notepad is written in HTML5 and JS.
-Simply save the code in a HTML document and launch it in your preferred browser.
+Simply save the code in an HTML document and launch it in your preferred browser.

 **SQL Notepad**<br>